tiziano88/rust-tour/PITCHME.md

 ## Exercise

-Create a map from strings to string and print it out in JSON format.
+Create a map from countries to their capital and print it out in JSON format:

-Expected output:

 ```json
 {